the-events-calendar/event-tickets/readme.txt

 * Tweak - Introduced the `tribe_tickets_event_action_links_edit_url` filter for more granular control over "edit event" links in various views [93339]
 * Tweak - Prevent EDD from being a provider for front-end Community Tickets, as only WooCommerce is allowed for that [91758]
 * Tweak - Added actions: `event_tickets_ticket_list_before_ticket_name`, `event_tickets_ticket_list_after_ticket_name`
+* Language - 0 new strings added, 54 updated, 0 fuzzied, and 0 obsoleted

 = [4.6.1.1] 2017-11-24 =